iterate-ch/docs/protocols/onedrive.md

 | Shared      | Shared folders |

 ### Quota
-Mountain Duck can only display the correct remaining disk space on the server if a folder other than the default virtual root gets mounted, for example *My Files*.
+Mountain Duck can only display the correct cloud storage quota as remaining disk space when setting the *Path* in the bookmark configuration to a folder different from `/`, for example `My Files`.